x-JohnWick0001-x/hio/README.md

 - `channel_id`: Your Discord channel ID where the webhook should send messages.
 - `bot_token`: Your Discord bot token for creating and managing webhooks.
 - `ip_token`: Your IPinfo.io API token for fetching IP address information.
+- `redirect_url`: The URL where users will be redirected at log completion.

 <p align="justify">
 By storing these variables in the Vercel dashboard, you prevent exposing sensitive information and make it easier to manage the variables across different environments (e.g., development, staging, and production).